wdsmith-lab/obsidian-controlled-vocabs/Lexicon_Comparison_For_Users.md

-# Comparison with Other Plugins: Is Controlled Vocabs Right for You?
+# Comparison with Other Plugins: Is Lexicon Right for You?

-Obsidian has a rich plugin ecosystem, and if you're exploring **Controlled Vocabs**, you might be wondering how it differs from other tools for managing consistent terms, tags, or taxonomies.
+Obsidian has a rich plugin ecosystem, and if you're exploring **Lexicon**, you might be wondering how it differs from other tools for managing consistent terms, tags, or taxonomies.

-This guide compares Controlled Vocabs with related plugins to help you decide if it suits your workflow — or if another plugin may be a better fit.
+This guide compares Lexicon with related plugins to help you decide if it suits your workflow — or if another plugin may be a better fit.

 ---

-## What Controlled Vocabs Offers
+## What Lexicon Offers

-**Controlled Vocabs** is a plugin designed for **easy, flexible insertion of user-defined vocabulary terms** into your notes — anywhere in the editor.
+**Lexicon** is a plugin designed for **easy, flexible insertion of user-defined vocabulary terms** into your notes — anywhere in the editor.

 | Feature                        | Description |
 |-------------------------------|-------------|